 Public liability insurance is seen by many as an essential business expense.
-It’s an insurance policy that will protect your limited company and cover your legal costs and expenses if you have to defend yourself, and your business, against legal action.
+It’s a type of policy that will protect your limited company and cover your legal costs and expenses if you have to defend yourself, and your business, against legal action.

-There is a wide range of “wrongful acts” which could see legal action filed against you business – particularly if you are public-facing in any way.
+There are a number of “wrongful acts” which could see legal action filed against your business – particularly if you are public-facing in any way.
 This could be as simple as a customer tripping and falling when visiting you, or you accidentally causing serious damage to a client’s hardware during a site visit.

-A standard policy would also cover any damages and costs that may be awarded if you are found responsible for an injury on another person (not one of your employees) while going about your business.
+A standard policy would also cover any damages and costs that may be awarded if you are found responsible for an injury to another person (not one of your employees) while going about your business.
 It would also cover damage to their goods or property whilst you were going about your business.

 It’s not a legal requirement to hold a public liability insurance policy but all sorts of business people would benefit from investing in a policy.
 That includes the self-employed, freelancers, charitable bodies and other enterprises that deal with members of the public.

 What does public liability insurance cover?

 As you can see in the example above, a wide range of people are covered by the provisos of a policy.
 At its most basic, a policy will cover your legal costs and compensation payments if your business is found to be responsible for a loss or damage.
 That could be to anyone from a client to a contractor to a complete stranger.

 In fact, legal claims can arise from accidents: